jaytimm/american-political-data-and-r/README.md

 ### Split Senate delegations in the current Congress

 > Note: King (Maine) and Sanders (Vermont) are Independents that caucus
-> with Democrats, so there are only two actual splits with different
+> with Democrats.
+There are three actual splits with different party
-> party control.
+> control: King/Collins in Maine, Fetterman/McCormick in Pennsylvania,
+> and Baldwin/Johnson in Wisconsin.

 ``` r
 split_senate_details <- sens |>